ZoltanDev/testPR/README.md

 ## RPC-API

 The package is exposed through Json RPC API because Json is:
- -lightweight;
+ * lightweight;
- -recognized natively by JavaScript;
+ * recognized natively by JavaScript;
- -highly portable, it relies on two fundamental structures:
+ * highly portable, it relies on two fundamental structures:
-    1. A collection of name/value pairs;
+    * A collection of name/value pairs;
-    2. An ordered list of values.
+    * An ordered list of values.